stbnrivas/dataModels/specs/StreetLighting/StreetlightModel/doc/spec.md

 # Streetlight Model

 It represents a model of streetlight composed by a specific supporting structure model, a lantern model and a lamp model.
 A streetlight instance will be based on a certain streetlight model.

 ## Data Model

+The data model is defined as shown below:

 + `id` : Entity's unique identifier.

 + `type` : It must be equal to `StreetlightModel`.